theGeekist/stars/README.md

 1. **Ingest**
    Imports lists and repositories via the GitHub API.
 Computes simple metrics such as popularity, freshness, and activeness, then normalises topics.
 Results are stored in SQLite.

+   **Automatic Cleanup**: During ingest, repositories that are no longer starred are automatically removed from the local database (unless they have manual overrides via `repo_overrides`).
+This ensures the local corpus stays synchronized with your current GitHub stars while preserving any repositories you've manually configured to keep.

 2. **Summarise**
    Generates a single paragraph per repository using an Ollama model.
 Inputs include README text (when available), description, languages, topics, and activity metrics.
 Output is saved to `repo.summary` and indexed for search.